Saberfront/saberfront.github.io/_posts/2016-09-25-Saberfront-Introduces-New-Service-to-Alderaanian-Assault.markdown

 What is it?
 -----------

-SaberfrontDB is a service that powers the Force power, the starter pack timer, s such and ToolStoreService,
+SaberfrontDB is a service that powers the Force power, the starter pack timer, and ToolStoreService.
+ToolStoreService was initially using ROBLOX's data stores.
+However, the data stores proved ineffective, and they were abandoned as a result.